Q: Why should I read this FAQ?

 A: How thoughtful of you to ask.

 Yes, thank you.
-I do.
 Lots.

 Plus, if you join us, I’ll send you two more questions about you in the welcome email.